Airspace change process

 For any change or protective airspace declaration to occur, we must have an ACP.

-Anybody can submit an ACP; however, the main ACP proponents are aviation stakeholders including:
+Anybody can submit an ACP.
+The main ACP proponents are aviation stakeholders including:

 • airspace users and aerodrome operators